rath3r/adventofcode/2023/README.md

 ### Day 6 - Wait For It

 I'm hopeful that I can catch up today.
+I'm pretty proud of how this one went.
+Very TDD.

+### Day 7 - Camel Cards